nuxeo/doc.nuxeo.com-content/src/nxdoc/jsf-ui-framework/content-views/content-view-how-to-index/how-to-define-a-new-content-view.md

 ## {{> anchor 'set-query-filter'}}Set Your Query Filter

 You can define the query that will be executed to filter the content repository and display only the documents relevant in the current repository.
-The query uses&nbsp;[NXQL, the Nuxeo Query Language]({{page page='nxql'}}), a SQL-like query language.
+The query uses [NXQL, the Nuxeo Query Language]({{page page='nxql'}}), a SQL-like query language.

 When configuring a content view in Studio, a default query filter is pre-filled in, that you can complete with more conditions (or even totally modify if you understand what you are doing).
 This default query filter is: